Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 ```USERNAME="alienatedmammal"```<br>
 ```HOSTNAME="NoobsOnTheRun"```

-7) AMAP will start editing the config.sh file is completed.
+7) AMAP will start after the config is saved.

+8) From the main menu in AMAP select #6 (Rust Updated/Installer) and then create a config file with #6.
+Follow the instructions.

+9) Now start the Rust server.
+From the main menu select #1 and then #5.

+10) Once the server is running, stop the server by selecting from the main menu options #1 and then #4.

+11) When the server stops copy the config file created in step #8 to the rust server files by using option #6 from the main menu and then selecting #7.

+12) Start the rust server with option #1 from the main menu then select #4.

-You can always start AMAP by going in to the AMAP directory and run
+You can always start AMAP by going into the AMAP directory and run
 ```./AMAP.sh```